cornsnake.util_proc

 Executes a process with specified arguments and working directory, capturing the output.

-Args: path_to_proc (str): The path to the process to execute. arguments (list): List of arguments for the process. working_directory (str): The working directory for the process. output_errors (bool): Flag to output errors.
-Default is True.
+Args: path_to_proc (str): The path to the process to execute. arguments (list): List of arguments for the process. working_directory (str): The working directory for the process. output_errors (bool): Flag to print out errors.
+Default is True (but only if config.IS_VERBOSITY). raise_if_str_error (bool): Flag to raise an exception if stderr was a non-empty string (useful for programs that return 0 exit code, even though they populated stderr).
+Default is False.

 Returns: str: The standard output of the process.